TaylorJadin/jadin.me/content/posts/journal/2022-08-18/index.md

 ## Games

 I've been playing [Rollerdrome](https://store.steampowered.com/app/1294420/Rollerdrome/) this week, which just came out.
-It's a fantastic indie game that's like [Tony Hawk's Pro Skater](https://en.wikipedia.org/wiki/Tony_Hawk%27s_Pro_Skater_(video_game)) meets [Vanquish](https://store.steampowered.com/app/460810/Vanquish)[^1].
+It's a fantastic indie game that's like [SSX Tricky](https://en.wikipedia.org/wiki/SSX_Tricky) meets [Vanquish](https://store.steampowered.com/app/460810/Vanquish)[^1].
 You skate around, shoot at enemies in an arena, try to survive and reload your weapons by landing tricks.
 I've mostly been playing on the Steam Deck.
 Can't recommend it highly enough.

 [^1]:Not a relatable comparison?
-Fine its [SSX Tricky](https://en.wikipedia.org/wiki/SSX_Tricky) meets DOOM.
+Fine its [Tony Hawk’s Pro Skater](https://en.wikipedia.org/wiki/Tony_Hawk%27s_Pro_Skater_(video_game)) meets DOOM.

 ![gif of a roller skater firing a shotgun at a mech](rollerdrome.gif "Look at this and tell me this doesn't look rad as hell.</small>")